takado8/Tetris/README.md

 Process repeats untill the population will be restored.
 Population is now tested again, and whole cycle repeats.

-After several hours the following set of number has been found:
+After several hours the following set of numbers has been found:

     a = -0.798752914564018
     b = 0.522287506868767